joaquimnet/discordjs-prompter/README.md

 </a>
 </p>

-Prompt for a user response using reactions or a massage.
+Prompt for a user response using reactions or a message.

 ## Features
 - Message prompt -> Get text